USC's Athletic Facilities

 Directly west of Heritage Hall is the John McKay Center, a $70 million, 110,000-square foot facility that opened in the summer of 2012.
 It houses meeting rooms, coaches offices and a locker room for the football program, as well as the Stevens Academic Center (which features tutoring, counseling, study and computer rooms for USC’s student-athletes), a weight room, an athletic training room and a state-of-the-art digital media production facility for all of USC's sports.

-USC's swimming and water polo coaches are located in the nearby Uytengsu Aquatics Center (formerly the McDonald's Swim Stadium, site of the 1984 Olympic swimming and diving competition), which underwent a $16 million renovation before re-opening in early 2014.
-IT now includes a new stadium entrance, diving and dryland training areas, locker rooms, coaches' offices, meeting rooms, scoreboard, permanent seating and diving tower and pool deck (surrounding the Peter Daland pool.)
+USC’s swimming and water polo coaches are located in the nearby Uytengsu Aquatics Center (formerly the McDonald's Swim Stadium, site of the 1984 Olympic swimming and diving events), which underwent a $16-million renovation before re-opening in early 2014.
+It now includes a new stadium entrance, diving and dryland training areas, locker rooms, coaches' offices, meeting rooms, scoreboard, permanent seating and diving tower and pool deck (surrounding the Peter Daland pool).

 Outside the northwest corner of Heritage Hall, the $3-million Galen Dining Center--a popular sports-themed dining center--opened in early 1999.

 The USC football team practices at nearby Howard Jones Field, which was expanded in the fall of 1998 to include Brian Kennedy Field.
 In early 1999, Goux's Gate--named after the late popular long-time former assistant coach Marv Goux--was erected at the entrance to the practice field.